Smith-Steve/VanityPhone-AWS-Project/README.md

 I feel that although I came up with a good solution, and that continually cutting the array of words down to a managable number was a good method, I feel that there are a numebr of functions I could have written into the applicaiton that would have made it faster.
 For example, I could have created an function testing for 2/3 letter sequences that do not occur next to eachother in the English language.
 I could then have deleted some of the 3 letter strings before they're run against the dictionary file.

 I really enjoyed this project and found it challenging and rewarding, I would like to have gotten completely through the Amazon Connect contact flow though, and then have gotten it working so that it would accept real calls and return vanity strings.
-I was looking forward to seeing my number entered into dynamoDb through my cell phone within the time frame.
+I wanted to confirm that my call flow was set up the correct way, and I was looking forward to seeing my number entered into dynamoDb through my cell phone within the time frame.
 I'm going to keep working at it!